ELETTRA-SincrotroneTrieste/cumbia-libs/index.md

 > cumbia new <TAB>

+#### Want to *TangoTest* ?

+If the *TangoTest* device is running, you can immediately try the generic *cumbia client*:

+> cumbia client test/device/1/double_scalar test/device/1/long_scalar

+### Are you ready?

-Start reading the <a href="html/cumbia/html/index.html">cumbia base library documentation</a>.
+Start reading the <a href="html/cumbia/html/index.html">cumbia base library documentation</a> or
+<a href=https://elettra-sincrotronetrieste.github.io/cumbia-libs/html/qumbiaprojectwizard/html/index.html>write a new cumbia application</a>.